cunnie/docs/resume.md

 * Hand-crafted two iterations of the corporate website (using XHTML, PHP, and CSS)
 * Troubleshot and tuned as needed.
 Spec'ed and purchased equipment as needed

-**Systems Administrator, [Aeluros](https://www.aeluros.com/) (acquired by Broadcom), Mountain View, CA<br />
-3/02 to 12/07**
+**Systems Administrator, Aeluros (acquired by [Broadcom](https://www.broadcom.com/)), Mountain View, CA<br /> 3/02 to 12/07**

 Provided computer support for an IC Design Startup.

 * Managed the following machines:
-    * 100 Linux machines (mostly 3 main cookie-cutter variations (RHEL4, RHEL5, Fedora 7)),
+    * 100 Linux machines
     * 20 Windows machines (Finance, Marketing, Sales),
     * 3 Solaris 8 (legacy license and print servers),
     * 2 HPUX machines (offline Agilent 8k testers).
-* Coded the chip-testing GUI in Perl/Tk for eval kits for our chips to the customers, modified to accommodate new product lines and new features.
+* Coded the chip-testing GUI in Perl/Tk for eval kits for our chips to the customers, modified to accommodate new product lines and new features
 * Hand-built the external mail server using a combination of cyrus-imapd, sendmail, Apache, SquirrelMail, and OpenLDAP.
-Also implemented a calendar server using Apache, MySQL, OpenLDAP, and PHP.
+Also implemented a calendar server using Apache, MySQL, OpenLDAP, and PHP
-* Maintained DNS, YP/NIS, NFS system internally.
+* Maintained firewalls, redundant internet connections, DNS, YP/NIS, NFS system internally, backups of our corporate intellectual property (IP), spec'd and purchased equipment
-* Implemented a fairly complex backup system (arkeia for Linux, amanda for solaris, BackupPC for windows, custom scripts using rsync for miscellaneous items).
-* Configured firewalls (Cisco Pix 501 and hardened Linux)
-* Configured redundant Internet connections (Nextweb 5.8MHz wireless and AT&T T1)
-* Troubleshot and tuned as needed.
-Spec'ed and purchased equipment as needed.

-**Systems Administrator, [Skymoon Ventures](https://www.skymoon.com/), Palo Alto, CA<br />
-8/00 to 3/02**

-Provided computer support for a Venture Capital incubator and its various startups (e.g. Freespace Communications, AON Networks, Pixonics, Sahasra Networks, Pedestal Networks).

-* Physical Layer: Cabling, patch-panels, HP ProCurve switches, toning, crimping, racking
-* Network Layer: Netopia DSL router, Cisco 2650 & 1720 routers, Subnet’ing, NAT’ing, Firewall’ing, VPN’s, Apache
-* Application Layer: DNS, email (MS-Exchange & sendmail, qmail (secondary MX, alternate location))
-* Troubleshot and tuned as needed.
-Spec'ed and purchased equipment as needed
-* Maintained websites

 ### Extracurricular Activities